 As a teacher, you're uniquely positioned to provide valuable guidance and insight for your students around areas related to online safety.
 We've compiled some tips for you to share with your students about different situations they may encounter online.

 Most of the communication taking place on Twitter is public and viewable to everyone.
-Since the information posted is public, some of this data may be made available or re-published on other websites.
+Since the information posted is public, it can be retweeted on the site by anyone who sees it.
 If your students want their Tweets only to be available to approved followers, they can protect their Tweets.
-Please keep in mind that any Tweets posted before they were protected may be available in search or through third party sites.

 Passwords and accounts should never be shared.
-Remind students that it's important to log out of any websites they logged into on a shared computer, otherwise, other people may be able to access their information.
+Remind students that it's important to logout of any websites they logged into on a shared computer.
+Otherwise, other people may be able to access their personal information.

-Teens may feel like teachers are disconnected from their perspective and fear conversations about online safety will be awkward or embarrassing.
-Listen to how your students are using Twitter and other online mediums and take their online relationships seriously.
+Teens may feel like teachers are disconnected from their perspective or be reluctant to have conversations about online safety.
+Listen to how your students are using Twitter and take their online relationships seriously.
 Ask questions and perhaps even brainstorm together to come up with solutions to safety issues they have encountered.